Shaldon: History

 Shaldon was in the hundred of Wonford.
 The original river settlement was upstream in Ringmore where the valley was farmed, and the inhabitants were hidden from the sea.
 Up to the beginning of the 20th century, Ringmore had many working farms, extensive apple and other orchards, including cider apples, watercress beds, and withy beds used for making lobster pots.
 There were also shipbuilding and repair yards on the waterfront.

 Shaldon itself is built on reclaimed land, and there is a retaining wall, built around 1800, to prevent the river returning to its beaches.
+Shaldon was bombed three times during The Blitz, on 15 February 1941 (0 injured/dead), 13 August 1942 (13 dead, 42 injured) and 18 May 1943 (0 injured/dead).

 In 2012 a beach hut measuring 23 ft by 6 ft at Shaldon was put on the market for £245,000 and was at that time thought to be the most expensive beach hut in the UK.

 Local government

 Shaldon is part of Teignbridge local government district, which was created in 1974 under the Local Government Act 1972.
 The village had previously been in St Nicholas Parish.
 The parish contained Shaldon and part of the adjacent village of Ringmore, and became part of Teignmouth Urban District in 1881.